needle-mirror/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

 The devices connected through USB will be added to the device list automatically when starting Android logcat window.

 **Connect via Wifi**
+Before connecting, please follow the instructions in the [Android ADB Document](https://developer.android.com/studio/command-line/adb#wireless) to switch your device to TCP mode.

 Go to the devices list and click **\<Enter IP>** as below.
 ![Connect via Wifi](images/connect_via_wifi.png)